Shoulder Pain Treatment in Dublin, Cork, Cavan

-The shoulder joint is one of the most complex and mobile joints in your body, it is a ball and socket joint with a combination of muscles and tendons keeping your arm bone centered in the socket.
-Shoulder Injuries are common in Athletes who regularly overuse their shoulder joints with repetitive overhead movements such as Weightlifting, Tennis, Golf, Basketball, and Baseball Players, In addition to the masons, the builders, the gardeners, the carpenters, among other occupations, are also on the list.
+The shoulder joint is one of the most complex and mobile joints in your body making it more susceptible to injuries resulting in shoulder pain.
+Shoulder Injuries are common in Athletes and many of them would have been in need of shoulder treatment at one stage or the other.
+Athletes who regularly overuse their shoulder joints with repetitive overhead movements such as Weightlifting, Tennis, Golf, Basketball, and Baseball Players, in addition to masons, builders, gardeners, and carpenters are more at risk of shoulder injuries.

 Ultrasound shoulder examination